 Do I need a backflow device on my water meter?
 Probably

-There are a lot of rules (that can be found in your states/countries plumbing regulations) around how to choose and install a backflow prevention device to your irrigation system.
-As a rule of thumb this is how I choose what backflow device to use
+There are a lot of rules (that can be found in your state/country’s plumbing regulations) around how to choose and install a backflow prevention device in your irrigation system.
+As a rule of thumb, this is how I choose what backflow device to use.

-- I would never use this device if the domestic system had multiple alternate water sources that interconnected the irrigation system between a harvested/alternate water supply and a potable (drinking) water supply.
+I would never use this device if the domestic system had many alternate water sources interconnected with the irrigation system between a harvested/alternate water supply and a potable (drinking) water supply.
 Or if the irrigation system had any form of chemical injection

 2. Medium hazard device (Like a testable double check valve)

-- I would use this as a minimum requirement for a standard commercial irrigation system
+I would use this as a minor need for a standard commercial irrigation system

-- I would never use this device if the commercial system had multiple alternate water sources that interconnected the irrigation system between a harvested/alternate water supply and a potable (drinking) water supply.
+I would never use this device if the commercial system had many alternate water sources interconnected with the irrigation system between a harvested/alternate water supply and a potable (drinking) water supply.
 Or if the irrigation system had any form of chemical injection

 3. High Hazard Device (Like an RPZ backflow device)

-- I would use this in a domestic OR commercial situation if the irrigation system had multiple alternate water sources that interconnected the irrigation system between a harvested/alternate water supply and a potable (drinking) water supply.
+I would use this in a domestic OR commercial situation if the irrigation system had many alternate water sources that interconnected the irrigation system between a harvested/alternate water supply and a potable (drinking) water supply.
 Or if the irrigation system had any form of chemical injection.

-- I may also use this device if a requirement for connection from a water authority was the installation of an RPZ.
-Many water authorities now require an RPZ backflow device as a minimum requirement if there is recycled water and potable water supply onsite.
+I may also use this device if a requirement for connection from a water authority is the installation of an RPZ.
+Many water authorities now must have an RPZ backflow device as a minimum need if there is recycled water and potable water supply onsite.

-- If there is a recycled water meter onsite and a potable water meter onsite you CANNOT cross-connect between the 2 supplies even with the use of a high hazard backflow device.
+If there is a recycled water meter and a potable water meter onsite, you CANNOT cross-connect between the two supplies even using a high-hazard backflow device.

 When you may need a second backflow device

-On some occasions, a water authority will have a requirement to match the highest risk backflow device onsite with the backflow device at the water meter
+Occasionally, a water authority will need to match the highest-risk backflow device onsite with the backflow device at the water meter.

-Essentially, if you have a zone protection backflow device onsite, the water authority may require you to install a containment protection backflow device directly downstream of the water meter.
-The purpose of the containment device is to provide an extra level of protection to the town/water authority supply
+If you have a zone protection backflow device onsite, the water authority may require you to install a containment protection backflow device directly downstream of the water meter.
+The purpose of the containment device is to provide an extra level of protection to the town/water authority supply.

 You go to an existing established school to install an irrigation system to a footy oval at the rear of the school.
 The water meter enters at the front of the school.
 The water meter does not have a backflow prevention device.

-At the rear of the school adjacent to the footy oval,
+At the rear of the school, next to the footy oval,

-there is a potable water supply that is fed by the water meter (that is located at the front of the school).
-The supply at the rear of the school is adequate (pressure and flow wise) to feed the irrigation system.
-You decide you will hook into the water supply adjacent to the oval to feed the irrigation system.
+the water meter (located at the front of the school) feeds a potable water supply.
+The supply at the rear of the school is adequate (pressure and flow-wise) to feed the irrigation system.
+You hook into the water supply adjacent to the oval to provide the irrigation system.
 You have also decided that a medium hazard backflow device (Double testable check valve) is required to meet your obligations for backflow prevention of the irrigation system.

 STOP AT THIS POINT